kekayan/notes/_posts/2020-05-23-django-deploy-to-heroku.md

 ## Prereqs :white_check_mark:

-I ’ll assume that you have the familarity with the `Django` , `git` and have a project ready to deploy with it's `requirements.txt`.
+I ’ll assume that you have the familiarity with the `Django` , `git` and have a project ready to deploy with it's `requirements.txt` file.
 And read my article on [Inital setting up](https://kekayan.github.io/notes/django/python/2020/05/19/django-customization.html)
-Meanwhile :thought_balloon: wondering how to deploy so you can demo it to someone or just deploy to production.
+Meanwhile :thought_balloon: wondering how to deploy so you can demo it to someone or just deploy.

 ## Heroku :cloud:
 Heroku is a cloud :cloud: application platform, a Platform-as-a-Service (PaaS).
 I feel Heroku is a great option to deploy our side projects and demos as a hobby dev.
-Also it has PostgreSQL Relational Database to try out free.
+Also, it has PostgreSQL Relational Database to try out free.

 ### Create an Account :checkered_flag:
 If you don't already have an account Please Sign up [here](https://signup.heroku.com/) for an account.